 UC SAT requirements for 2021 – Earlier this month (May 2021), the University of California reached a settlement that prohibits its use of the SAT and ACT scores when evaluating students for admission.
 Let’s take a closer look at the terms, and what this means for high schoolers both now and later.

-While the settlement bans the UC’s from using the SAT and ACT, the ban ends after Spring 2025.
+While the settlement bans the UC’s from using the SAT and ACT.
+And though UC is one of the colleges not requiring sat or act for class of 2021, the ban ends after Spring 2025.

 For students applying for entry between Fall 2021 and Spring 2025, no University of California (“UC”) campus will consider SAT or ACT scores in determining whether to offer admission.
 SAT and ACT scores, if submitted by students, will not be provided to admissions readers

 In other words, this isn’t a permaban, and it makes sense.
 What spawned the ban in the first place were complaints that students with disabilities did not have equal opportunity or access to take the exam during Covid.
 Hence, at Covid’s conclusion, which the settlement assumes will likely be in 2025, test taking access will return to normal, theoretically providing all students with equal access once again.